kumarakrishna/c-rust-integration/README.md

 - Integration of utils_rust with microps_icmp - Kumarakrishna Valeti
 - Integration of Queue with test C code - Ashman Mehra
 - Benchmarking and testing - Joel Tony
-- README - Kumarakrishna Valeti, Ashman Mehra, Joel Tony
+- README - Kumarakrishna Valeti, Ashman Mehra, Arnav Gupta

 ### utils_rust
 This cargo project contains the ported utils.c code.
 To compile and generate the dynamic shared library run 'cargo build --release' in root of utils_rust.
 The share library should be generated as libutillib.dylib **on mac** (.so on linux) under target/release.